nvim-neorocks/luarocks-tag-release/README.md

 ### `labels`

 Labels to add to the rockspec.
-If none are specified, this action will use the repository's GitHub.
+If none are specified, this action will use the repository's GitHub topics.

 Example: